Jane Yandle: Later life

 On several occasions, Jane was the victim of assault at the hands of her husband, for which he was convicted.
 William acknowledged in court that he had a problem controlling his alcohol intake.
 Jane herself was convicted and fined 20 shillings plus costs for breaching the 1881 Gaming and Lotteries Act by running an illegal lottery at the Masonic Hall, Newton, Auckland.

 In 1893, Jane signed the Women's Suffrage Petition on sheet 374.
 Many women who advocated for suffrage around this time had experienced domestic violence often related to alcohol consumption.
 In 1894, Jane applied to the court for protection from her husband who was bound over to keep the peace.
 Two years later after a further court appearance for assaulting his wife, William was advised by the judge to leave Auckland.
 Jane continued running her furrier and taxidermy business for which she was acknowledged in the local press at the time.
 She retired from business in 1908.
 Her daughter, Jane Greacen (née Yandle), followed her mother into the taxidermy trade.

 Jane Yandle died at her daughter's home in November 1915 aged 72.
-The New Zealand Timber Museum in Putaruru holds several examples of Jane Yandle's taxidermy work in its collection.
+The New Zealand Timber Museum in Putāruru holds several examples of Jane Yandle's taxidermy work in its collection.